a34alefeliza/wikimoni/wiki/Student's-Homepage.md

 ![Student's Homepage](/wiki/images/users.png)

-On the student's page you can see stickers collecter so far.
+On the student's page you can see the stickers collection.
 Stickers are collected at the end of each lesson.

 ![Stickers](/wiki/images/stickers.png)